Aravinda89/Intro-to-SQL/README.md

-# SQL-and-BigQuery
+# Intro to SQL
-Getting Started With SQL and BigQuery
+Learn SQL for working with databases, using Google BigQuery Kaggle course excercises